mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 8.5.5
 ```

-There are better Nix tools for managing development environments, such as [direnv](https://determinate.systems/posts/nix-direnv), [nix-develop](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-develop.html), and [flox](https://floxdev.com/), but I haven't learned to use any of them yet.
+[nix-develop](https://nixos.org/manual/nix/stable/command-ref/new-cli/nix3-develop.html) is the better tool for managing development environments, but it unfortunately is not available in NixOS 21.11.

 ## The future of NixOS on the Raspberry Pi